andreihh/dotfiles/README.md

 ```

 - Reboot your system to ensure the environment variables are loaded properly.
+- Run the `theme` command to configure the system theme.
 - Run `pre-commit install` inside the repository to configure pre-commit checks.

 To update the dotfiles, run `install.sh -u` from the repository in a clean